 Remix News says Hungary’s incoming prime minister, Péter Magyar, is going to war with right-wing think tanks that, under Orbán, received generous state funding, including through the oil and gas company MOL Group.

 “I expect MOL not to pay the 25 billion forint dividend to MCC,” Magyar wrote on X, referring to the Mathias Corvinus Collegium, a conservative educational foundation.
 MCC received a 10 percent stake in MOL in 2020, helping finance a network of think tanks and media projects.
+In spite of Magyar’s words, MCC could still this year receive some 24.1 billion forint (€65.9 million) on the basis of Mol’s dividends conveniently announced just before the elections.

 Magyar is not a nice guy

-Thst message has certainly been received in Brussels.
+That message has certainly been received in Brussels.
 Frank Füredi, executive director of MCC Brussels, said European Commission “puppet” Magyar is not a “nice guy” who will first close down organizations like MCC Brussels.
 The latter reported €6,361,791 in funding from MCC Hungary to the EU Transparency Register.
 “I’ve got no illusions on him,” he said.
 “Without a doubt they will try,” Füredi added at an MCC event analyzing the April 12 election.

 At the same event, Euractiv politics editor Bruno Waterfield said that while many Hungarians supported Orbán, some were uneasy about the wealth accumulated by his family.
 But Waterfield added that European Commission officials are privately cautious about his replacement.
 “They don’t really trust Magyar.
 He’s not necessarily obedient,” he said.

-Euronews and other possible funding casualties
+Euronews and other funding impacts

 Editors and contributors who once operated within a well-financed political ecosystem now face a more uncertain landscape, as outlets scale back expansion plans or seek new sources of support.

 Still, analysts do not expect the Euroskeptic media sphere to disappear.
-If anything, the decline of these outlets could create space for new entrants in the anti-EU media landscape.
+If anything, the decline of these outlets could create space for new entrants in the EU-critical media landscape.
 Or other outlets may explore a shift to the right with pronounced Euroskeptic positions.

 The European Commission, which provided Euronews with nearly €12 million in 2025, including support for reporting from Hungary, confirmed via spokesperson Thomas Regnier that editorial independence is a core requirement of its financial agreements.